Empowering the human spirit and breaking boundaries.

 Whether you are looking for a fun way to challenge yourself or seeking a professional career, we would love to welcome you to our community!
 Taking aerial classes will give you the strength to lift your own body weight, increase your flexibility, and help you break boundaries in a fun way.

-For KIDS AND YOUTHS, aerial silks and aerial hoop will develop motor skills, strength and flexibility, and the soft (but important!) skills that are integral to a happy and successful life, such as: creativity, leadership, self-expression, and the kind of self-esteem that comes from self-discipline, mastery and creative risk-taking.
+For KIDS AND YOUTHS, aerial silks, aerial hoop, and juggling will develop motor skills, strength and flexibility, and the soft (but important!) skills that are integral to a happy and successful life, such as: creativity, leadership, self-expression, and the kind of self-esteem that comes from self-discipline, mastery and creative risk-taking.

 Hoop and silks classes are small (3 to 6 students per teacher), and no more than two students per apparatus.
 We run in 10 to 12 week sessions, with an option to drop in to single classes at a higher rate.